 - Test Analysis

 Software testers regularly need to refer to the following documents:

 2) Functional documents

-Software Testing Documents always play an important role in Project development/testing phase.
-So always keep things documented whenever possible.
-Don’t rely on verbal communication.
-Be always on safe side.
-Documentation will not only save you but also help organization in long run saving thousands of dollars on training and more importantly on fixing issues caused due to lack of development and testing documents.
-Don’t document just to avoid finger pointing on you, but habit of documentation will certainly bring a systematic approach in your testing process, leaving the ad hoc testing behind.
+Documentation will not only save you but also help the organization in the long run by saving thousands of dollars on training and most importantly on fixing issues caused due to lack of development and testing documents.